visualization

 Two months pass, and the stock is at $48.
 The calls have dropped in value thanks to a minor share price decline and since there is less time until expiration.
 The drop in time value relates to decaying theta, one of the option Greeks, as they’re called.
 Your short calls are now valued at $2 in the market.

 Fast-forward three weeks, and there are just a few days until expiration.
-The stock has rallied to $49, but the calls have actually fallen in value.
+Despite a modest rise to $49, the call options declined in value due to accelerated time decay.
 They are now worth just $1.
 Time decay has eaten away at the value of the calls — more than offsetting the rise in the underlying shares.
 Time decay becomes quicker as expiration approaches.

 You choose to buy-to-close your options in the market rather than risk a late surge in the stock price.
 Most options are closed out rather than left to expire (or be exercised) as closing options positions before expiration can save on transaction costs and added margin requirements.
-You cover your short calls at $1 and enjoy a net profit of $4 on the trade ($5 collected at the trade’s initiation and a $1 buy back to close the position).
+You cover your short calls at $1 and enjoy a net profit of $4 on the trade ($5 collected at the trade’s initiation minus a $1 buyback to close the position).

 Pros and Cons of Short Calls